Early Side of Later

 Early Side of Later is the third studio album by English singer-songwriter Matt Goss.

-It was released on 21 June 2004 by Concept Music and reached No. 87 on the UK Albums Chart.
+It was released on 21 June 2004 by Concept Music and reached No. 87 on the UK Albums Chart for 1 week.
 The album featured the single, "Fly", which was released in July 2004 and peaked at No. 31 on the UK Singles Chart.
 The album was released after Goss appeared in the ITV reality show Hells Kitchen.
 The non-album single, "I'm Coming with Ya", which was released earlier in November 2003, reaching No. 22 on the singles charts, was included on the album as an enhanced video.